 Exercise 3 days a week

 It doesn’t have to be hardcore cardio punishment.
-A few Pilates stretches does the trick for me 🙂
+Pilates does the trick for me 🙂

 If these are not working then it might serve you to rule out other sneaky reasons for weight gain.
 You can begin by having your thyroid checked, making sure your hormones are in check and ensuring that you are not on some kind of medication with a side effect of weight gain.